Contact

 Biography

-Dr Dong-Hyun Kim was appointed as an Assistant Professor in Analytical Bioscience in the School of Pharmacy, the University of Nottingham in October 2013.
+Dr Dong-Hyun Kim was appointed as Assistant Professor in Analytical Bioscience in the School of Pharmacy, the University of Nottingham in October 2013 and promoted to Associate Professor in 2020.
 Prior to this position he conducted postdoctoral research on clinical metabolomics of trypanosomes in Glasgow Biomedical Research Centre at the University Glasgow (2010-2013) after four years in the School of Chemistry at the University of Manchester obtaining his PhD (2006-2010), which involved applications of analytical instruments for the investigation of cervical cancer.
-Also, he is a Director of the Centre for Analytical Bioscience and he oversees and manages the mass spectrometry facility.
-His role includes coordination of internal and external project work as well as fostering interdisciplinary applications of mass spectrometry-based analytical techniques.
-In addition, he was appointed as an Associate Director of Green Chemicals Beacon supported by the University of Nottingham 'Beacons of Excellence' (UoN cross-Faculty interdisciplinary initiative) where he leads Analytics and Omics Data Mining group.
+He is Director of the Centre for Analytical Bioscience which is a successful mass spectrometry (MS) facility that now houses extensive specialist mass spectrometry instrumentation including high resolution MS (Thermo Exactive and QExactive Orbitrap), ion trap MS (Thermo LTQ Velos) and quadruple linear ion trap MS (QTRAP 4000 and 6500).
+This facility provides the high-quality research environment for metabolomics, lipidomics, fluxomics, metabolic pathway profiling, and biomarker identification analysis.
+His role includes coordination of internal and external project work as well as fostering interdisciplinary applications of MS-based analytical techniques.
+He is also Associate Director of the Nottingham Green Chemicals Beacon of Excellence - a multi-disciplinary investment (£17m) in sustainable processing encompassing industrial biotechnology, process engineering and green chemistry.
+His research career has focused on the advancement and application of MS-based methods in order to solve scientific problems across the engineering/physical/life sciences disciplines.

 Expertise Summary